-3.72 There are Impact assessments for each of the service cost reduction proposals, attached at Appendix I. An impact Assessment for the whole 2020-21 budget will be presented to Council on the 28th February.
+3.73 There are Impact assessments for each of the service cost reduction proposals, attached at Appendix I. An impact Assessment for the whole 2020-21 revenue budget is also provided at Appendix J.

 4. Resource Implications and Section 151 Officer Opinion